QinCai-rui/diffy/README.md

 The list above is what I got.
 Can you try and beat my score?
 Who knows!

 Enough talking (for now).
 Enjoy exploring the Diffy Squares problem!
-Remember to DM me on Slack (I am @QinCai) or email me at <diffy@qincai.xyz> if you beat my score!
+Remember to DM me on Slack (I am [@QinCai on the Hack Club Slack](https://hackclub.slack.com/archives/D07BNRCH88P)) or email me at <diffy@qincai.xyz> if you beat my score!
 I would love to know!

 Ohhh... looks like our friend Microsoft Copilot has something for us...